terraphim/terraphim-ai/docs/src/README.md

+# Terraphim documentation

+This folder is a source for Terraphim documentation as well as demonstration for Terraphim Engineer role:

-This folder is an example of personal knowledge graph used for testing and fixtures
+[kg](./kg) folder is an example of personal knowledge graph used for testing and fixtures

 Example configuration for this KG: